Aušrinė Armonaitė

-Aušrinė Armonaitė (born 26 May 1989) is a Lithuanian politician who is the current chairperson of the Freedom Party since 2019.
+Aušrinė Armonaitė (born 26 May 1989) is a Lithuanian politician who served as the chairperson of the Freedom Party from 2019 to 2024.
 Previously a member of the Liberal Movement and a vice chairperson from 2017 until 2018, Armonaitė was first elected to the Seimas in the 2016 parliamentary election.
 In 2018, she resigned from the Liberal Movement and later joined the social liberal and progressive Freedom Party.
 She led the party into the 2020 parliamentary election, where the party won 11 seats and became represented in the Seimas for the first time.

 On 7 December 2020, she was approved to serve as Minister of Economy and Innovation in the Šimonytė Cabinet.

 Early life and education

 Armonaitė was born in Vilnius.
 She enrolled in Mykolas Biržiška Gymnasium in 2004, and later graduated in 2008.
 As a young adult, Armonaitė was elected chairperson of the Lithuanian Liberal Youth in 2010, after first joining the organization as a teenager.

 After graduating from school, Armonaitė enrolled in the Institute of International Relations and Political Science of Vilnius University, graduating with a bachelor's degree in political science in 2012.
 She later returned to the institution, and received a master's degree in public policy analysis in 2014.